-10.8.1.
-There is a \$20 fine to any contestant making a notified turnout in slack.
+- 10.8.1.
+There is a \$20 fine to any contestant making a notified turnout in slack. - 10.8.2.

-10.8.2.
 Any contestant turning out a paid performance of a rodeo, when she is up on her first or second preference, will receive a fine of \$50, unless slack was given as the first preference.
 Contestants must turnout through the Procom no later than three (3) hours prior to the performance she is scheduled to compete in.
-Entry fee must be paid.
+Entry fee must be paid. - 10.8.3.

-10.8.3.
 Contestants turning out of a limited entry rodeo within the 30-hour replacement period will not be responsible for paying her entry fee ONLY if she is replaced.
 The contestant that turned out and was replaced will only need to pay her turnout fee.

-10.8.3.1.
-If a limited entry rodeo's ground rules deem a contestant ineligible for competition in subsequent years due to turning out and the 30-hour replacement policy is in effect, a contestant will only be deemed ineligible to compete in subsequent years if a replacement is not found.

-10.8.4.
-Failure to notify of a turnout during a performance shall result in a fine of \$125.

-10.8.5.
-Failure to notify of a turnout during slack, \$40.

-10.8.6.
-Failure to pay entry fee and fine will result in removal from the Procom.
+- 10.8.3.1.
+If a limited entry rodeo's ground rules deem a contestant ineligible for competition in subsequent years due to turning out and the 30-hour replacement policy is in effect, a contestant will only be deemed ineligible to compete in subsequent years if a replacement is not found - 10.8.4.
+Failure to notify of a turnout during a performance shall result in a fine of \$125. - 10.8.5.
+Failure to notify of a turnout during slack, \$40. - 10.8.6.
+Failure to pay entry fee and fine will result in ineligibility to enter rodeos. - 10.8.7.

-10.8.7.
 A contestant may turn out her first run and take her second run.

-10.8.8.
-Should circumstances change that make it possible for a contestant to compete after a turn out notification has been made, it will be her responsibility to notify that rodeo Secretary individually, so she can be put back in the draw and allowed to compete.
+If the contestant competes in at least one goround, the rodeo will be included in her rodeo count. - 10.8.8.
+Should circumstances change that make it possible for a contestant to compete after a turn out notification has been made, it will be her responsibility to notify that rodeo secretary individually, so she can be put back in the draw and allowed to compete.
+This must be completed prior to the start of the rodeo.
 (This rule does not apply to rodeos that utilize the "30 Hour Replacement Policy").
 If stock has already been drawn excluding this contestant, she shall not be allowed to compete.
+For rodeos utilizing the walk-up replacement policy, any contestants who have been replaced by a walk-up replacement will run at the end of their performance with no additional dragging for them.